ggalloni/LiLit/README.md

 Finally, I report a further example combining the two mentioned above.
 This shows how to include more than one likelihood in the MCMC dictionary.

+Once you have finished preparing your sampling.py file, you can run it simply by using:

+`python sampling.py > log.txt`

+Sending the inline output to a text file might help in recovering information on how the run is going.
+If you want to run it parallely, you may want to use something like:

+`mpirun -np 4 --cpus-per-proc 4 python sampling.py > log.txt`

+The number of processess translates on the number of chains that will be runned simultaneously.

 [^2]: E. Allys, K. Arnold, J. Aumont, R. Aurlien, S. Azzoni, C. Baccigalupi, A. J. Banday, R. Banerji, R. B. Barreiro, N. Bartolo, et al. (LiteBIRD) (2022), eprint = 2202.02773

 Developing the code